maxkratt/FishNet-Documentation/guides/features/network-communication/synchronizing/syncdictionary.md

 private void ModifyContainer()
 {
     MyContainer mc = _containers[2];
-    //This will change the value locally but it will not synchronize to clients. mc.Level = 10;
+    // This will change the value locally but it will not synchronize to clients. mc.Level = 10;
-    //You may re-apply the value to the dictionary.
+    // You may re-apply the value to the dictionary.
     _containers[2] = mc;
-    //Or set dirty on the value or key.
+    // Or set dirty on the value or key.
 Using the key is often more performant.
     _containers.Dirty(2);
 }
 ```